AlaskaAirlines/auro/.github/ISSUE_TEMPLATE/audit.md

 As new issues are created that are children of this Audit item, please be sure to reference this Audit item in that issue.

-As assets are delivered, it is required that the labels associated to this Audit issue are updated to reflect status.
+As assets are delivered, it is required that the labels associated with this Audit issue are updated to reflect status.
 Labels are as follows:

 - Artwork
 - Code